-The ADAU1592 mono mode can be enabled by pulling MO/ST (Pin 11) to logic high.
-In this mode, the left channel input and modulator are active and feed PWM data to both the left and right power stages.
+The ADAU1590 mono mode can be enabled by pulling MO/ST (Pin 11) to logic high.
+In this mode, the left channel input and modulator is active and feeds PWM data to both the left and right power stages.
 However, the respective power FETs need to be connected externally for higher current capability.
 That is, connect OUTL+ with OUTR+ and OUTL- with OUTR-.
 The mono mode gives the capability to drive lower impedance loads without invoking current limit.
 However, the output power is limited by PVDD and temperature limits.
-See the typical application schematic in Figure 50 for details.
+See the typical application schematic in Figure 47 for details.

-POWER SUPPLY DECOUPLING
+POWER SUPPLY BYPASSING

-Because Class-D amplifiers utilize high frequency switching, care must be taken for power supply decoupling.
+Because Class-D amplifiers utilize high frequency switching, care must be taken to bypassing the power supply.

 For reliable operation, using 100 nF ceramic surface-mount capacitors for the PVDD and PGND pins is recommended.
-A minimum of two capacitors is needed: one between Pin 45/Pin 46 (PVDD) and Pin 47/Pin48 (PGND), the other between Pin 39/Pin 40 (PVDD) and Pin 37/Pin 38 (PGND).
-In addition, these capacitors must be placed very close to their respective pins with direct connection.
+The minimum of two capacitors are needed: one between Pin 45/Pin 46 (PVDD) and Pin 47/Pin 48 (PGND), the other between Pin 39/ Pin 40 (PVDD) and Pin 37/Pin 38 (PGND).
+In addition, these must be placed very close to the respective pins with direct connection.
 This is important for reliable and safe operation of the device.
-One additional 1 μF capacitor in parallel to the 100 nF capacitor is also recommended.
-A bulk bypass capacitor of 470 μF is also recommended to remove the low frequency ripple due to load current.
+One additional 1 $\mu$ F capacitor in parallel to the 100 nF capacitor is also recommended.
+A bulk bypass capacitor of 470 $\mu$ F is also recommended to remove the low frequency ripple due to load current.